- Emergency preparedness

 Get prepared for winter weather

 - Dress appropriately for the weather.

-- Drive safely
+- Drive slow!

 - Choose main access paths when walking on campus and use indoor travel routes as much as possible